|

 Quick Takeaways

-• A brokerage account can be opened at Robinhood or eToro.
+• You can open a brokerage account at Robinhood or eToro.

 Robinhood vs. eToro Introduction

-For self-directed trading, there are Robinhood and eToro.
-To help you decide which one to pick, take a
+For self-directed trading, the main choices are Robinhood and eToro.
+To help you decide, here’s our review.

 eToro and Robinhood: Cost